jh3nd3rs0n/jargyle/README.md

           The username password for the external SOCKS5 server for external connections --help, -h
           Print this help and exit
-      --new-config-file=FILE, -n FILE
+      --monitored-config-file=FILE, -m FILE
+          The configuration file to be monitored for any changes to be applied to the running configuration --new-config-file=FILE, -n FILE
           Create a new configuration file based on the preceding options and exit --settings-help, -H